krahets/hello-algo/en/docs/chapter_greedy/max_capacity_problem.md

     The capacity of the container is the product of the height and the width (area), where the height is determined by the shorter partition, and the width is the difference in array indices between the two partitions.

     Please select two partitions in the array that maximize the container's capacity and return this maximum capacity.
-An example is shown in the following figure.
+An example is shown in the figure below.

 ![Example data for the maximum capacity problem](max_capacity_problem.assets/max_capacity_example.png)